 I have to be honest.
 I researched Juarez before I decided to cross the border.
 I’ve heard the stories about the violence and admit that I was a little worried.
 On the flip side, I live in San Diego.
 Tijuana, Mexico is our neighbor.
 So, I am no stranger to living in a U.S. border city.
 Tijuana, like Juarez, went through some bad years, but both cities have worked hard to bring safety and tourism back to their towns.

 Like most cities, the right parts of Juarez are friendly and safe.
-If you stay in the busy areas it should be both safe and an enjoyable visit.
+If you stay in busy areas it should be both a safe and an enjoyable visit.